haagahelia/ohke-teknologiat/07_azure/README.md

 ## Goals

-PaaS, IaaS, cloud functions, deploying to Azure, Vizualising data
+PaaS, IaaS, cloud functions, deploying to Azure, Machine learning, clustering and K-means based recommendations with the help of Azure Machine Learning studio.

 ## Registering to Azure